 - Brand Zone

-- Paid ads / natural search results harder to distinguish although every single ad has the tag “广告3
+- Paid ads / natural search results are harder to distinguish, although every single ad has the tag “广告3

-WeChat was launched in 2011 and has rapidly grown to over 1 billion monthly active users in 2018 with more than a billion downloads.
-It is used by many people across the globe for messaging, chatting, sharing pictures or videos as well as navigating their social lives as well as businessmen using it as a primary communication tool over emails (now you know why emails campaigns in China are never quite the expected success).
+WeChat was launched in 2011 and has rapidly grown to over 1.2 billion monthly active users in 2023 with more than a billion downloads.
+It is used by many people across the globe for messaging, chatting, sharing pictures or videos as well as navigating their social lives as well as businessmen use it as a primary communication tool over emails (now you know why email marketing campaigns in China are never quite the expected success).

 As a matter of fact, even though WeChat is one of the most used social media in the world, not everyone is aware of WeChat’s potential with its rich and vast ecosystem.
-By using WeChat, even the smallest companies can build a strong and healthy basis for growth in China.
-Although, you’ll note that Wechat is not a lead generation app but a place to nurture the leads and contact you gathered on others channels.
+By using WeChat, even the smallest international companies can build a strong and healthy basis for growth in China.
+WeChat is a place to nurture the leads and contact you gathered on other channels.

 Read: Wechat for B2B Marketing

 As a social media platform, WeChat offers many ways for brands to interact with users.
-Its Mini Programs gives companies and organizations the opportunity to establish an organic presence on the app without requiring downloads or signups, but also to create Wechat brochures for company listing or intro, CRM to manage subscription, and so on.
+Its Mini Programs gives companies and organizations the opportunity to establish an organic presence on the app without requiring downloads or signups, but also to create WeChat brochures for company listing or intro, CRM to manage subscriptions, and so on.

 Tips for Successful B2B Marketing Campaigns on WeChat